iterative/katacoda-scenarios/get-started/stages/05-add-featurization-stage.md

 We name the stage `featurize`.
 It has two dependencies: one is the code file, and the other is the `prepared` data we got from the previous stage.
-It produces the features ready for training as an output.
+It produces the features ready for the training as an output.

 `dvc.yaml`{{open}}

-Please click the below text to append the stage configuration to the file.
+Please click the below text to append the stage configuration.

 <pre class="file" data-filename="project/dvc.yaml" data-target="append">
   featurize: